vedanth2004/expense-tracker-integrated-with-Mongo-DB/README.md

 email-validator
 matplotlib
 plotly
-Optional: To enable sending daily email reports, turn on 2-Step Verification in Gmail, go to Google Account → Security → App Passwords, generate an app password, and use it as EMAIL_PASS in config/settings.py.
-You can now send reports via Settings → Send Daily Report.

-Future enhancements planned: push notifications for budget overspending, integration with UPI/banking APIs for real-time transactions, mobile responsive layout, multi-language support, receipt AI auto-categorization, expense forecasting with LSTM models.

-Contributors: Vedanth Reddy — Developer & Researcher.
-AI and Data modules powered by GPT.

-pgsql
+📧 Email Report Setup (Optional)
+To enable email delivery of daily reports:

+Turn on 2-Step Verification in your Gmail account.

+Go to: Google Account → Security → App Passwords

+Generate a new app password.

+Use this password in your config/settings.py:

+python
 Copy code

-This is **all in one continuous block**, no numbering, no splitting — ready to paste in your `README.md`.

-If you want, I can also make a **full README.md** including **project structure, features, screenshots, and license** in the same single-copy format.
-Do you want me to do that?
+EMAIL_PASS = "your_generated_app_password"
+Now you can send reports via email directly from:
+⚙️ Settings → 📧 Send Daily Report

+🏅 Future Enhancements
+✅ Push notifications for budget overspending
+✅ Integration with UPI or banking APIs for real-time transactions ✅ Mobile responsive layout
+✅ Multi-language support
+✅ Receipt AI auto-categorization
+✅ Expense forecasting with LSTM model

+👨‍💻 Contributors
+Vedanth Reddy — Developer & Researcher
+AI and Data Modules — GPT-powered Integrations